 In 2008, the first case of nonlocal anaesthetic toxicity treated with ILE was published.
 After this report, ILE was evaluated in animal models of toxicity from a multitude of lipid-soluble xenobiotics.
 Based on these studies, ILE was used in many cases of human and animal clinical poisoning.41

 Lipid emulsion is composed of two types of lipids, triglycerides and phospholipids.
 Triglycerides are hydrophobic molecules that are formed when three fatty acids are linked to one glycerol.
 The fatty acid chain lengths vary, producing different triglycerides.
 The primary triglycerides in lipid emulsions are linoleic, linolenic, oleic, palmitic, and stearic acids; their concentrations vary slightly in the different commercially available formulations.
 These long-chain triglycerides (12 or more carbons) are extracted from safflower oil or soybean oil (or both), depending on the brand.25 Newer lipid emulsions containing long-chain triglycerides in addition to medium-chain triglycerides (6–12 carbons) are derived from coconut, olive, and fish oils, and their availability and cost vary.51

 Phospholipids contain two fatty acids bound to glycerol and a phosphoric acid moiety that is located at the third hydroxyl group.
 Phospholipids are amphipathic; the nonpolar fatty acids are hydrophobic, and the polar phosphate head is hydrophilic.
-This imparts important pharmacologic properties to this carrier molecule, allowing it to solubilize ...
+This imparts important pharmacologic properties to this carrier molecule, ...